franciskershaw/festiviews/README.md

 ### Defensive design features

-This being my first project to include a functioning backend, and the fact that I very much wanted users to be only able to perform certain restricted actions on my site meant that I had to implement a variety of defensive design features.
+As this was my first project to include a functioning backend (and as I wanted users to be only able to perform certain actions), I had to implement a variety of defensive design features.

 #### On the frontend

-Using a mixture of jinja templating logic and application of Bootrap's modal component, I was able to ensure that add, edit and delete buttons only appeared when applicable - and that the user was given warning when deleting:
+Using a mixture of jinja templating logic and the application of Bootrap's modal component, I was able to ensure that add, edit and delete buttons only appeared when applicable - and that the user was given warning when deleting:

 * The 'favourites' link in the main navigation bar only appears as a clickable option when the user is logged in.